 C: Water penetration is a test with an indication if the glove is waterproof.
 The number is either 0 or 1, where 1 means that there has been no water penetration.
 Gloves tested with a 0 rating can still have waterproof properties for less than 5 minutes.

-Gloves marked with this pictogram give protection against one or more of the thermal risks.
+Gloves marked with one of these pictograms give protection against one or more of the thermal risks.
+Note!
+The pictogram showing a flame can only be used when tested for flammability (limited flame spread).
 Glove performance has been tested in terms of the following risks:

 - Contact heat resistance

 - Resistance to small splashes of molten metal